-Expenses that are reimbursable by insurance or paid through a tax-advantaged account such as the following aren't deductible:
+Expenses that are reimbursable by insurance or paid through a taxadvantaged account such as the following aren't deductible:

 HSA.
-If you're covered by qualified high-deductible health insurance, you can contribute pretax income to an employer-sponsored Health Savings Account - or make deductible contributions to an HSA you set up yourself - up to \$3,350 for self-only coverage and \$6,750 for family coverage for 2016.
+If you're covered by a qualified high deductible health plan, you can contribute pretax income to an employer-sponsored Health Savings Account - or make deductible contributions to an HSA vou set up yourself - up to \$3,400 for self-only coverage and \$6,750 for family coverage for 2017.
 Plus, if you're age 55 or older, you may contribute an additional \$1,000.
 HSAs can bear interest or be invested, growing tax-deferred similar to an IRA.
 Withdrawals for qualified medical expenses are tax-free, and you can carry over a balance from year to year.